ZealithDjo/Facebook-Album-Downloader/README.md

 Usage:
 For easy use, simply download the Facebook_Album_Scraper_GUI.exe and chromedriver.exe into the same directory on a Windows64 machine and run Facebook_Album_Scraper_GUI.exe
-If you have a python environment set up, use 'python 'filename.py' in the terminal
+If you have a python environment set up, use "python filename.py" in the terminal